 Made possible by the Henry Luce Foundation, the small grants program supports the continued professional development of workshop alumni, facilitates networking, and encourages collaboration with scholars and institutions across East and Southeast Asia.

-The next deadline for Alumni Grants will be in spring/summer 2021.
+The deadline to apply for Alumni Grants is October 15, 2021.
 See the Call for Applications for application guidelines and detailed information on the grants offered in this cycle.
 Applicants are encouraged to e-mail firstname.lastname@example.org in advance of the deadline with questions and/or a draft proposal for review.
 Proposals should be submitted via the online form: https://apsa.wufoo.com/forms/apsa-asia-workshop-alumni-grants/.

 APSA offers the following two types of grants to Asia Workshops alumni: